B.A., University of Delhi

 Referee – South African Journal of Economics

-A survey introduction to microeconomics with emphasis on the concepts of demand, supply, production, input markets, general equilibrium, and economic efficiency.
-Attention is given to the problems of income distribution, agriculture, spillover effects, and international trade.
+A survey introduction to macroeconomics with emphasis on the concepts of national income accounting, consumption, investment, money and banking, and income determination.
+Attention is given to the problems of employment, price stability, growth, and international economic policy.